 After 13 years of practice in Canmore, he was elected the MLA for Banff-Cochrane in 1989 and served as MLA until he retired from government in 1997.
 During his time in government Brian served as Minister of Environmental Protection and as the Minister of Justice and Attorney General.
 Upon retirement from government Brian joined the Miller Thomson law firm in the Calgary office.
 In 2006, Brian left Miller Thomson and joined the Werklund Group as an Executive Director, serving in that position until retiring for the Werklund Group in 2010.
-Brian is currently Executive Chair of TSO Energy Corporation and Executive Advisor of Tecskor Corporation as well as serving on a number of not for profit and for profit boards.
+Brian is currently CEO of Chiniki First Nation and Executive Advisor of Tecskor Corporation as well as serving on a number of not for profit and for profit boards.
 Brian is married to Debbie and they have 3 wonderful children, a very supportive son-in-law and daughter-in-law and 5 amazing grandkids.

 Tricia has volunteered with several not for profit organizations during her professional career.
-Tricia serves as a director on the boards of Theatre Calgary and Theatre Calgary’s Endowment.
-Tricia is also President of the Calgary Allied Arts Foundation; a past board member of the Calgary CFA Society and current committee member for the Calgary CFA Women in Investment Management conference.
-She also served as a founding member and past Treasurer of Calgary Cinematheque.
+Tricia serves as a director on the board of Theatre Calgary.
+Tricia is also President of the Calgary Allied Arts Foundation; a past board member of the Calgary CFA Society and committee member for the Calgary CFA Women in Investment Management conference.
 Prior to joining the financial services industry, Tricia worked in research and teaching positions in philosophy at Dalhousie and the University of Calgary.
 When not attending art and film events in the city, Trish is usually in the mountains cross country skiing, hiking, or travelling.

 Having graduated from the Alberta College of Art & Design in 2016 with a BFA in Sculpture, Mark and his wife Lori have settled in the Okanagan where he has his own art studio and is involved in the arts community.
 In addition to his role as a director on the Werklund Foundation, Mark is also a director of Werklund PTC Ltd.